Spico197/bitburner-scripts/README.md

 ## ✔️Scripts

 - `main.js`: main script with start entry point.
 Automatically hack one/all hackable nodes recursively from a starting node.
+4.80 GB required.
 - `hack.js`: script used in machines to hack.
+2.40 GB required.

 ## 🚀Usage